 She has also been quoted in numerous media that cover the academy, particularly for her efforts to combat sexual harassment in universities, including The Chronicle of Higher Education, Inside Higher Ed, Science, The New York Times, Nature, and others.

 Olivarius frequently speaks at scholarly symposia.
 She has presented her research and work at University of East London, Kent Critical Law Society, Queen Mary University of London Criminal Justice Society, Al-Maktoum College of Higher Education in Dundee, Wadham College, Oxford, and the Annual Conference of the Associazione Donne e Scienza at the University of Pisa, Italy.
-In November 2018 she is scheduled to address a conference on gender diversity in biomedical science at the Banbury Center at Cold Spring Harbor Laboratory in New York, and in January 2019, Olivarius will serve as an invited British expert at the Futures Congress, a major annual gathering of intellectuals and practitioners organized by the Senate of Chile.
+In December 2018 she will address a conference on gender diversity in biomedical science at the Banbury Center at Cold Spring Harbor Laboratory in New York, and in January 2019, Olivarius will serve as an invited British expert at the Futures Congress, a major annual gathering of intellectuals and practitioners organized by the Senate of Chile.
 This event has become the most important yearly scientific conference in Latin America.

 Ann in the Media: Scholarship